koder77/l1vm/libjit-pro/README.md

 And compile the VM with the "install-jit.sh" script.

-Write me a e-mail with the subject "L1VM PRO license" and I will send you a license keyfile for FREE! spietzonke _at_ gmail _dot_ net
+Write me a e-mail with the subject "L1VM PRO license" and I will send you a license keyfile for FREE! <br>
+spietzonke _at_ gmail _dot_ net